Political positions of Ron DeSantis: Death penalty

+DeSantis supports the death penalty.
+In 2022, he said that the Stoneman Douglas High School shooting perpetrator Nikolas Cruz deserved the death penalty after Cruz instead received 34 consecutive life sentences without the possibility of parole.

+In 2023, DeSantis supported moves to end jury unanimity for death penalty cases.
+In April 2023, DeSantis signed a bill that ended jury unanimity for death penalty cases.

+DeSantis also supported a bill to have the death penalty for child rapists.
+In current federal jurisdiction, the death penalty is prohibited for non-fatal crimes under Kennedy v.
+Louisiana.
+In May 2023, DeSantis signed the bill, which has been speculated to serve as a future challenge to Kennedy.

 Disaster relief

 In January 2013, after DeSantis had just been sworn into the House of Representatives, he voted against providing federal disaster relief for Hurricane Sandy to the impacted states of New York and New Jersey.
 DeSantis stated his rationale as being that increasing federal "debt by another $9.7 billion with no plan to offset the spending with cuts elsewhere is not fiscally responsible", criticizing a "put it on the credit card mentality".

 In September 2022, as governor of Florida, DeSantis requested for federal disaster relief for Florida due to the impact of Hurricane Ian, arguing that in spite of living "in a very politicized time ... when people are fighting for their lives, when their whole livelihood is at stake, when they've lost everything — if you can't put politics aside for that, then you're just not going to be able to."